About the site Public Lectures Project Reviews Tool Reviews Essays Interviews Bibliography News Blog

 Digital history is an emerging and rapidly changing academic field.
-The purpose of this site is to educate scholars and the public about the state of the discipline by providing access to:
+The purpose of the Digital History Project is to educate scholars and the public about the state of the discipline by providing access to:

--Information about many aspects of digital history, including reviews of major online projects and reviews of tools which may be of use to digital historians
+• reviews of major online projects and of tools which may be of use to digital historians;

 Partners